CBIIT/bento-mdb/CONTRIBUTING.md

 **Footer** should contain any information about breaking changes and references to GitHub issues that this commit closes.

-Breaking changes should start with the word `BREAKING CHANGE:` and are used by PSR to trigger a major release.
+Breaking changes should start with the word `BREAKING CHANGE:`.

 ## Pull Request Guidelines